svetaku/Anime-Review-Analysis/README.md

-# Anime Reviews Scraper and Visual Analysis
+# Anime Reviews Scraper, Visual Analysis, and Rating Prediction

 This project aims to scrape user reviews and ratings from [MyAnimeList](https://myanimelist.net) and perform visual analysis on the scraped data.
 MyAnimeList is a popular platform for anime fans to rate and review their favorite shows.